sahurtado88/learn/interview qs/kubernetes.md

 ## Control plane and data plane

-Control plane is responsible for managin and cotrolling the overall state of the system in kubernetes has 4 major component (contorller, api server, etc and scheduler
+Control plane is responsible for managin and cotrolling the overall state of the system in kubernetes has 4 major component (contorller, api server, etcdand scheduler

 Data plane is responsbile for managng the traffic that flows through the system)